Salford based mental health group Heads up Gentlemen will be starting suicide prevention walks in a bid to help those suffering in the community.

 Jeff Moritz, founder of Heads up Gentlemen, started the group due to his own struggles with his mental health, particularly over the past few years, which lead him to seek help from his GP.

-He also shared that during that period he attempted to take his own life and that was what prompted him to start a local men’s group for their well-being and mental health.
+During that period he attempted to take his own life and that was what prompted him to start a local men’s group for their wellbeing and mental health.

-“Within the past two months he’s had to stop 5 times and call the police over concerns of people being on the bridge late at night”.
+“Within the past two months he’s had to stop five times and call the police over concerns of people being on the bridge late at night.”

-Jeff also went on to describe his plans going forward: “I’m meeting with the local counsellor on Thursday and I’m going to ask her about getting an SOS phone installed on the bridge along with signs so if someone is in that situation they know they are not alone”.
+Jeff said: “I’m meeting with the local councillor on Thursday and I’m going to ask her about getting an SOS phone installed along with signs so if someone is in that situation they know they are not alone.”

 A 2024 report published by Salford Men’s Mental Health Commission showed that in the UK men are three times more likely than women to die by suicide, with the highest suicidal rate being men between the ages of 40 ad 49. so groups like this can bring the community together and potentially stop people before they take their lives.

-To stay up to date with events that Heads Up Gentlemen will be holding and dates for their support group then they can be reached via their Facebook page.
+To stay up to date with Heads Up Gentlemen events and dates for its support group go to the Facebook page.